 Drones are also increasingly being used for other commercial applications; however, this article will specifically focus on delivery, as it raises many questions with the publicly flying, potentially exploitable devices.

-Blockchain combines many aspects of a good, backend solution: decentralization, redundancy, fault tolerance, security and scalability.
+Blockchain combines many aspects of a good, backend solution: decentralization, redundancy, fault tolerance, security, and scalability.
 Besides being architecturally sound, blockchain acts as a verifier of all information that’s sent to it.
-Through unique cryptographic keys, this allows digital identities, signatures and ownership to be easily verified and recorded in a ledger-like format.
-Sensor, analytical and trip data from drones can also be signed and recorded immutably on the blockchain, leaving a permanent trail of auditability behind.
+Through unique cryptographic keys, this allows digital identities, signatures, and ownership to be easily verified and recorded in a ledger-like format.
+Sensor, analytical and trip data from drones can also be signed and recorded immutably on the blockchain, leaving a permanent trail of audibility behind.

 Why NEM’s Catapult blockchain?